 Glossary of Terms Every Home Buyer Should Know

 Buying a new home is a lengthy and challenging task.
 On top of all the decisions that need to be made, you might also find yourself being bombarded with words that you might not have heard before.
-So, to make things easier, we’ve prepared a glossary to help explain some of terms you’ll hear throughout the house buying process:
+So, to make things easier, we’ve prepared a glossary to help explain some of the terms you’ll hear throughout the house buying process:

 Adjustable Rate Mortgage (ARM)